ChloeVincent/chloevincent.github.io/_posts/2020-11-15-deploy-django-blog-in-google-cloud-part2.markdown

 I am still following the blog post of [Bennett Garner][bennett-garner].

-Before using `gscloud app deploy`, I need to modify a few files.
+Before using `gcloud app deploy`, I need to modify a few files.

 The following is just copy-pasted from [Bennett Garner][bennett-garner] medium page.